-Commonwealth Care Alliance contracts with local, statewide and national vendors to provide durable medical equipment (DME) and medical/surgical supplies for its members.
+Commonwealth Care Alliance contracts with local, statewide, and national vendors to provide durable medical equipment (DME) and medical/surgical supplies for its members.

-DME are products that are (a) fabricated primarily and customarily to fulfill a medical purpose; (b) generally, not useful in the absence of illness or injury; (c) able to withstand repeated use over an extended period time; and (d) appropriate for home use.
-This includes, but is not limited to, the purchase of medical equipment, replacement parts, and repairs for such items such as canes, crutches, wheelchairs (manual, motorized, custom fitted, and rentals), walkers, commodes, special beds, monitoring equipment, and orthotic and prosthetic devices.
+DME are products that are (a) fabricated primarily and customarily to fulfill a medical purpose; (b) generally, not useful in the absence of illness or injury; (c) able to withstand repeated use over an extended period of time; and (d) appropriate for home use.
+DME services include, but are not limited to, the purchase of medical equipment, replacement parts, and repairs for such items such as canes, crutches, wheelchairs (manual, motorized, custom fitted, and rentals), walkers, commodes, special beds, monitoring equipment, and orthotic and prosthetic devices.
 Coverage includes related supplies, repair, and replacement of the equipment.